I definitely want to eat this when I go to Aomori! B-class gourmet food that you can't find in other prefectures! 5 selections

 The base ramen is miso soup, and miso curry milk ramen is created by blending curry powder and milk in the right ratio.

-The rich taste of miso, the spicy flavor of curry, and the mellow aftertaste of milk combine perfectly to create a delicious experience you've never experienced before.
+The rich flavor of miso, the spiced curry flavor, and the mellow aftertaste of milk are combined perfectly, making you sure you'll experience a delicious taste you've never experienced before.

-Currently, there are five stores run by disciples who have inherited Kiyoshi Sato's will, and each store has different seasonings and toppings, so it might be a good idea to compare the flavors when you go sightseeing in Aomori Prefecture. yeah.
+Currently, there are five stores run by disciples who have taken over Sato Kiyoshi's wishes, and each store has different seasonings and toppings, so it might be a good idea to compare the food when you go sightseeing in Aomori Prefecture.

 INFORMATION